-Community partners with growing needs or specialized projects are encouraged apply to participate in the Service-Learning Internship program.
+Community partners with growing needs or specialized projects are encouraged to apply to participate in the Service-Learning Internship program.
 Service-learning internships are proposed by community partners and publicized by the APPLES program.
 Open to full-time undergraduates, these internships offer students the opportunity to participate in a deep and meaningful professional experience while partners work with some of the brightest students at UNC.

 It can be difficult for nonprofits to incur the costs of paid interns and it can be equally difficult for students to choose an unpaid internship over a paid spring or summer job.
 APPLES and community partners share equally in the cost of the stipend paid to students.
 This arrangement allows for APPLES to offer high-impact internships to all undergraduates at reduced cost to community organizations.

 Organizations new to partnering with APPLES should contact Becca Bender for more information about getting connected.
 The application to request a summer 2017 service-learning intern is currently closed.

 - Coordinate publicity of internship opportunities.